Around the world by bike

 19 August - Kavarna

-Very hard to find places as most of the signboards are in Hungarian and impossible to read.
-Campsite very basic but good beach - night out with Baltic Cycle group again.
-These people can party.
+Finding one's way turned out somewhat tricky as most of the signboards were in Hungarian and impossible to read.
+The campsite we found in Verna was very basic but located on a good beach.
+We ran into Baltic cycles again as we were all looking for inexpensive camping.
+It was once again a great night out with Baltic Cycle who could party as hard as they cycled.
 The restaurant owner invited as over and produced some local drink and homemade wine.
-Local stuff really strong but better than campsite which is mozzıe infested
+Local stuff really strong but helped to tolerate the mozzıe infested campsite.

 21 August - Kamcija

 We spent the entire day on the beach in the company of most of the Baltic cycle members.
 It appeared that communication miraculously improved in direct relation to the amount of Vodka consumed!
 Most nights we landed up at the same campsite, and they were fast becoming good friends.